SamKomesarook/MoneyChat-Backend/README.md

 Edit the configuration file provided in the conf directory of the installed module and update it to your needs.
 Then apply the changes to your main ejabberd configuration.
 In a future release, ejabberd will automatically add this file to its runtime configuration without changes.

+Use `ejabberdctl module_check <module>` to ensure it compiles correctly before committing your work.
+The sources of your module must be located in $CONTRIB_MODULES_PATH/sources/<module>.

 Run `ejabberdctl module_uninstall <module>` to remove a module from ejabberd.

+### Start the Ejabberd Server
+You can run `ejabberdctl start` to start the server in the background, or use `ejabberdctl live` to start the server in the foreground and it will display the logs in the terminal.

 ### Module Directory Structure